Noniro/shift-scheduler-app/readme.md

-Of course.
-Now that you have a downloadable release, it's the perfect time to update the `README.md` to be more professional and guide users directly to the download.

-Here is a revised, professional-looking `README.md`.
-It's structured to serve two audiences: users who just want to download the app, and developers who want to run the code from the source.

----

 # Shift Scheduler Application

 The Shift Scheduler is a web-based application designed to automate and simplify the process of creating and managing employee work schedules.
 It provides a robust platform for defining scheduling periods, job roles, and worker availability.